BlitzKraig/fvtt-CommunityLighting/README.md

 ## Community Lighting for 0.7.5+

-This module aims to provide a platform for FVTT users to create and publish their own lighting animations, and provide a good selection of community made lighting animations to GameMasters.
+This module aims to provide a platform for FVTT users to create and publish their own lighting animations, and provide a good selection of community made lighting animations to GameMasters

+Additionally, we provide and manage extended user-settable custom variables, and advanced helpers to pass values into your animation, including audio-reactive functionality!

 ### Demo scene ft. custom shaders provided by SecretFire